 Phillip Berman is the president of Balance Catamarans and The Multihull Company and a lifetime catamaran sailor and racer.
 He grew up racing Hobie Cats in California in the late 1960’s and published his first book on catamaran racing at the age of seventeen.
+He was the Hobie Cat World Champion from 1979 to 1981 and won numerous international and national catamaran competitions in the 70’s and 80’s.
 He went on to write many more books on the subject including the best-selling catamaran training manual of all time, CATAMARAN SAILING FROM START TO FINISH.
 He has been a regular contributor of articles over the years to Sail Magazine, Cruising World, and a wide range of yachting publications around the world.

 Anton has over thirty years of practical sailing and racing experience in various locations around the world.
 He grew up on boats, spending thirteen years cruising around the world with his family in their Sparkman Stephens Tartan 46 ft. sloop.
 As such, he has a very practical, hands on level of understanding of what it means to live on a boat and sail seriously in all sorts of winds and conditions.
 On returning to South Africa in 1990 he worked closely with prominent South African yacht designer Angelo Lavranos & Associates and at world-class yacht building facility Southern Wind Shipyard.
 He decided to go on his own in 2000, and with the business growing steadily hired several additional designers.
 He has designed numerous catamarans, both power and sail, and overseen some of South Africa’s largest catamaran build projects.
 In 2013 he formed a partnership with Phillip Berman and Balance Catamarans to design a range of new performance sailing catamarans, commencing with the new Balance 486 and 526, which are both in the tooling phase in St. Francis, South Africa..